-SRES: The storylines and associated population, GDP and emissions scenarios associated with the Special Report on Emissions Scenarios (SRES, and the resulting climate change and sea-level rise scenarios.
-Four families of socio-economic scenario (A1, A2, B1 and B2) represent different world futures in two distinct dimensions: a focus on economic versus environmental concerns, and global versus regional development patterns.
+SRES: The storylines and associated population, GDP, and emissions scenarios associated with the Special Report on Emissions Scenarios and the resulting climate change and sea-level rise scenarios.
+Four families of socioeconomic scenarios (A1, A2, B1, and B2) represent different world futures in two distinct dimensions: a focus on economic versus environmental concerns, and global versus regional development patterns.
 (IPCC WG2)